Buuri Constituency

 Buuri Constituency is an electoral constituency in Kenya.
 It is one of nine constituencies in Meru County.
 The constituency was split from North Imenti Constituency.
-It has an area of 69.21 km².

 Buuri Constituency contains five county assembly wards: Timau, Kisima, Kiirua/Naari, Ruiri/Rwarera and Kibirichia.

 Elijah Thuranira was the assembly member from Kibirichia, Martin Kimathi Muriungi is from Timau, Joy Karambu is from Kisima, Peter Kalembe was from Ruiri.
 Jennifer Makena Murogocho is the MCA Kiirua-Naari ward from 2022.

+Description

+Buuri Constituency is located in Meru County in the Mount Kenya region, covering approximately wikidata property.
+The constituency was created in 2012 from parts of North Imenti Constituency.

+As of 2012, it has an approximate population of 109,803.